Safer cosmetics for people in the EU

 WHAT IS THE AIM OF THE REGULATION?

-New concept of ‘responsible person’ for each product:
+There must be a ‘responsible person’ for each product:

 - the responsible person must ensure the product meets all the relevant safety requirements under Regulation (EC) No 1223/2009.

-New requirement to report serious undesirable effects:
+There is now a specific requirement to report serious undesirable effects:

 Packaging must include a range of information, including the name and the address of the responsible person, the contents, precautions for use and the list of ingredients.

-New rules for the use of nanomaterials.
+The regulation sets out rules for the use of nanomaterials.

-Lists of substances which are prohibited, restricted or authorised for use in cosmetics.
+It also includes lists of substances which are prohibited, restricted or authorised for use in cosmetics.

 Distributors must check that labelling, including the use-by date, and language requirements are all in order.